jipegit/Twoblivion/README.md

 ## How to install

-Copy all files from Github
+Clone the repo from Github

 ## Dependencies